A minimum full-time course load for an undergraduate student is 12 credit hours.

 The maximum course load for which a student may register in a fall or spring semester across all three sessions (A, B and C) is 18 credit hours, with a maximum of nine credit hours in each A or B session.
 The limit is 19 credit hours for students enrolled in the Ira A. Fulton Schools of Engineering.
 A student wishing to register for more than the maximum must petition the standards committee of the college in which the student is enrolled and must obtain an approved overload before registration.

-The summer session credit hour load limit is seven credit hours for each six-week session and nine credit hours for the eight-week session, and the load limit may not exceed a total of 14 credit hours for any combination of sessions.
+The summer session credit hour load limit is seven credit hours for each six-week session and nine credit hours for the eight-week session, and the load limit may not exceed 14 credit hours for any combination of sessions.

-The registrar is responsible for verifying enrollment, according to general guidelines; see enrollment verification.
+The registrar is responsible for verifying enrollment, according to general guidelines; students should review the enrollment verification page.